-When expressing an interest in obtaining additional information about the Services, or registering to use the Web sites or other Services, or registering for an event, ProSymmetry requires you to provide the Company with personal contact information, such as name, company name, address, phone number, and email address (“Required Contact Information”).
-When purchasing the Services or registering for an event, ProSymmetry may also require you to provide the Company with billing information, such as billing name and address, credit card number, and the number of employees within the organization that will be using the Services (“Billing Information”).
+When expressing an interest in obtaining additional information about the Services, or registering to use the Company’s Web sites or other Services, or registering for an event, ProSymmetry requires you to provide the Company with personal contact information, such as name, company name, address, phone number, and email address (“Required Contact Information”).
+When you are purchasing the Services or registering for an event, ProSymmetry may also require you to provide the Company with billing information, such as billing name and address, credit card number, and the number of employees within the organization that will be using the Services (“Billing Information”).
 ProSymmetry may also ask you to provide additional information, such as company annual revenues, number of employees, or industry (“Optional Information”).
-ProSymmetry may also receive personal information from third parties that collected such information from individuals who elected to ‘opt-in’ to such collection and sharing of their personal information.
+ProSymmetry may also receive personal information, e.g., name, email, and contact information, from third parties that collected such information from individuals who elected to ‘opt-in’ to such collection and sharing of their personal information.

 As you navigate the Company’s Web sites, ProSymmetry may also collect information through the use of commonly used gathering tools, such as cookies.
 Web Site Navigational Information includes standard information from your Web browser (such as browser type and browser language), your Internet Protocol (“IP”) address, and the actions you take on the Company’s Web sites (such as the Web pages viewed and the links clicked).

-The Company uses information about ProSymmetry Customers to perform the services requested.
+The Company collects and uses information about ProSymmetry Customers, Visitors, and Attendees to provide, manage, deploy, enhance, or improve our Services, or as otherwise authorized by our Customers, Visitors or Attendees.
 For example, if you fill out a “Contact Me” Web form, the Company will use the information provided to contact you about your interest in the Services.